Police-Data-Accessibility-Project/docs/meta/about/staff/github-issue-template.md

 ### Requirements

-1. Features
-   *
+* Describe the required functionality.

-2. Tests
+### Tests

-   * Describe what we should test for and how it should be tested, if applicable
+* Describe what we should test for and how it should be tested, if applicable.

-### Additional Information

-* Anything else?

 ### Open questions

-* Uncertainties / flexibility?
+* Describe any uncertainties or anything we're flexible about.